Identity Theft: What To Do If You Become A Victim

 Take These Steps

-Contact the Federal Trade Commission to report the problem.
+- Contact the Federal Trade Commission to report the problem.
 The FTC is the federal clearinghouse for complaints by victims of identity theft.
-The FTC help victims by providing information to help resolve financial and other problems that could result from identity theft.
-Their hotline telephone number is 1-877-IDTHEFT (438-4338).
+Their hotline number is 1-877-IDTHEFT (438-4338)

 Request that a copy of your credit report be sent to you.

 - To report Fraud, call 1-888-766-0008